kindaway/redsoft-test-task/README.md

+1. Run docker engine if on Windows
-Run the server:
+2. Run the web-server:
 ```
-make rebuild
+make run
 ```